Do you love sushi?

 Basically, sushi is any type of dish that contains seasoned sushi rice as one of its ingredients (see How to cook sushi rice).
-Of course, it is a Japanese cuisine, found and developed since ancient Japan, no doubt; but due to the highly popular, nowaday you could find sushi everywhere.
+Of course, it is a Japanese cuisine dish, found and developed since ancient Japan, no doubt; but due to the highly popular, nowadays you could find sushi everywhere.

-Sushi, what used to be a Japan’s fast food that sold in street stalls, has developed into international trend across the world, from street markets to luxurious restaurants.
-The taste is differ vastly from region to region too.
-For instance, in Japan, common sushi tend to be more flavor concentrate and simple, with few types of or even single ingredient(s) in each rolls (i.e. tuna roll, ume roll).
+Sushi, what used to be a Japanese fast food that sold in street stalls, has developed into an international trend across the world, from street markets to luxurious restaurants.
+The taste differs vastly from region to region too.
+For instance, in Japan, common sushi tends to be more flavor concentrate and simple, with few types of or even single ingredient(s) in each rolls (i.e. tuna roll, ume roll).